Promptorium/promptorium/docs/configuration.md

 Here is the color function's states and corresponding colors:
 - clean: the repository is clean, meaning that there are no uncommitted changes.
 Uses the `git_status_clean` theme color.
 - dirty: the repository is dirty, meaning that there are uncommitted changes.
 Uses the `git_status_dirty` theme color.
-- no-branch: no branch is currently checked out (e.g. not in a git repository).
-Uses the `git_status_no_branch` theme color.
+- no-repository: not in a git repository.
+Uses the `git_status_no_repository` theme color.
-- no-remote: no remote branch is currently checked out.
-Uses the `git_status_no_remote` theme color.
+- no-upstream: current local branch does not have an upstream branch.
+Uses the `git_status_no_upstream` theme color.

 ## Modules